 Other technology costs in terms of recruitment can include applicant tracking systems; however, if you have a modern hiring solution, there is no need for a separate applicant tracking system.
 You will also need to factor in cost for solutions like background checking services.
 Note that your modern hiring solution should be capable of integrating with all other services required for a full recruitment process.

 Fountain provides you with a complete and full life cycle recruitment solution as it integrates with the necessary tools for hiring the best candidates.
 For example, Fountain integrates with background checking services, like Checkr and electronic signature software, like HelloSign.

 Your goal should be to reduce the time and cost it takes to hire from your existing recruitment process.
+Part of the purpose of creating a recruiting budget is to learn how you can reduce time to hire.
 Add a prescreening program to reduce the cost of face-to-face interviews.
 You should consider using a prerecorded video interview to ask candidates to talk about themselves and why they have applied for the position.

 With Fountain, video interviewing comes as standard.
 This feature provides you with additional information, therefore, you will have a better idea of how a person presents himself or herself before the actual interview.

 Prescreening video interviews with written applications will help you make a better decision before booking facilities for face-to-face interviews.
 Using pre-recorded interviews will have a positive effect on your bottom line.
 Carrying out face-to-face interviews can be a drain on your resources, in terms of securing the right facilities as well as taking employees away from their core business.
 Pre-screening candidates will lessen the chance that you will waste money, effort and time on interviewing unsuitable candidates face-to-face.

 You can also implement an employee referral program into your recruitment process.
 Think about different ways that you can incentivize current employees to spread the word about vacancies in your company to qualified people they know.